Book entitled “Abstract Reproductive as Productive Art”

 “Translation into a foreign language is every author’s dream.”

-Every story that resembles a fairy-tale always has an unexpected epilogue, so this one is no different: when I returned to Zagreb, colleagues from the Scriabin Museum contacted me to inform me that on the occasion of the 100th anniversary of the Museum they would like to publish my entire essay on mystic chord in Russian!
-Since translating into a foreign language is the greatest dream of all authors, I immediately started working as 80 pages urgently needed to be translated into English so that the Museum would have enough time to translate it into Russian and publish it next year.
-The indication that the New Year could be as good as the past one is the best possible ending of 2018, so in Scriabin’s spirit I wish you to fulfill all of your chromatic fantasies and all the best in 2019!
+Every story that resembles a fairytale always has an unexpected epilogue, thus this one is no different.
+When I returned to Zagreb, colleagues from the Scriabin Museum contacted me to inform me that on the occasion of the 100th anniversary of establishing the Museum they would like to publish my entire essay on the mystic chord in Russian!
+Since translating into a foreign language is the greatest dream of all authors, I immediately started working.
+Eighty pages urgently needed to be translated into English so that the Museum would have enough time to translate it into Russian and publish it next year.
+The indication that the New Year could be as good as the past one was the best possible ending of 2018, so in Scriabin’s spirit I wish you to fulfill all of your chromatic fantasies and all the best in 2019!

 You may also like our other publications…